grumpy-cat-whatever/SM3.5-AS2-to-ES6-compiler/readme.md

 > **Q:&nbsp;** Can this be used to port other AS2 projects to the web?

 **A:&nbsp;** Not out-of-the-box.
-There's some hacky code that was written specifically with SM3.5 in mind.
+Some of the code was written specifically with SM3.5 in mind.
+More importantly, the paths to the sources files are hardcoded in `gulpfile.js` (fork the repository to change them).
 But with some effort, it should be possible to adapt it to other projects.

 ## Getting started